aws/aws-rfdk/examples/deadline/All-In-AWS-Infrastructure-Basic/ts/README.md

     // To accept the MongoDB SSPL, change from USER_REJECTS_SSPL to USER_ACCEPTS_SSPL public readonly acceptSsplLicense: MongoDbSsplLicenseAcceptance = MongoDbSsplLicenseAcceptance.USER_REJECTS_SSPL;
     ```
+13. Optionally configure alarm notifications.
+If you choose to configure alarms, change the value of the `alarmEmailAddress` variable in `bin/config.ts` to the desired email address to receive alarm notifications:

+    ```ts
+    public readonly alarmEmailAddress?: string = 'username@yourdomain.com';
+    ```
-13. Build the `aws-rfdk` package, and then build the sample app.
+14. Build the `aws-rfdk` package, and then build the sample app.
 There is some magic in the way yarn workspaces and lerna packages work that will link the built `aws-rfdk` from the base directory as the dependency to be used in the example's directory:
     ```bash
     # Navigate to the root directory of the RFDK repository (assumes you started in the example's directory)
     pushd ../../../..